 As part of the arrangement to observe the 20th Anniversary of Independence, a torch of independence scheduled to arrive at all places of the Southern territory has kicked off from the town of Serha.

-The parade, in which spiritual leaders, young generation, and army personnel are participating, has been treated with a hearty reception by the residents of Senafe sub-zone.
+The parade, in which spiritual leaders, the young generation, and army personnel are participating, has been treated with hearty reception by the residents of the Senafe sub-zone.